Plays

 Charlie: I’m a clown…

-Jake: A clown with a past, hiding behind time, words, games, trains, idiocy, cruelty…
+Jake: A clown with a past, evil, hiding behind time, words, games, trains, idiocy, cruelty…

 Charlie: (pauses) I remember when I was seven.